-Recently I wrote about the constellation Ursa Major, the Big Bear, so this week I'll take a look at Ursa Minor, the Little Bear.
+Recently I wrote about the constellation Ursa Major, the Great Bear, so this week I'll take a look at Ursa Minor, the Little Bear.

 The seven main stars that form Ursa Minor are also known as the Little Dipper, whereas the seven brightest stars of Ursa Major constitute the famous pattern known as the Big Dipper.